Saged679/Cats-vs-Dogs/README.md

 This project is a Convolutional Neural Network (CNN) model to classify images of cats and dogs.
 It uses a dataset of labeled images to train and evaluate the performance of the model.

 ## Dataset
 The dataset used for this project can be found on Kaggle: Dogs vs. Cats.
-Download and extract the dataset into the data/ directory.

 ## Model Architecture
 The CNN model used in this project consists of: